-Star of the week: Altair | EarthSky.org
+Altair: Bright star of the Eagle | EarthSky.org

-Altair is only 16.8 light-years away from Earth, making it one of our nearer stellar neighbors.
+Altair is only 16.8 light-years away from Earth, making it one of our nearest stellar neighbors.
 At least two features of the star Altair make it distinctive.

 First, Altair rotates rapidly.
 This star requires only about 10 hours to spin once on its axis, in contrast to 24 hours for our Earth to spin or roughly a month for our sun.
 In other words, this mighty star spins on its axis more rapidly than Earth!
 This rapid rotation tends to flatten the star a bit, much as a pizza crust flattens as it spins.
-Estimates are roughly that Altair’s flattening is about 14 percent.
+Rough estimates are that Altair’s flattening is about 14 percent.
 The sun also is an oblate spheroid, although its flattening is difficult to measure due to the low rotation rate.

 In 2007, University of Michigan astronomers combined light from four widely separated telescopes to produce the first picture (above) showing surface details on Altair.
-They said then that the image of the rapidly rotating, hot star Altair “is the most detailed stellar picture ever made.”
 The researchers, led by John Monnier of U-M, used optical interferometry to get this image.
 Read more about the study here.

-Second, Altair stands out because it is a weak and unusual variable star with as many as 9 different rates of brightness waxings and wanings.
+Second, Altair stands out because it is a weak and unusual variable star with as many as nine different rates of brightness waxings and wanings.
 The brightness variations are too small to measure without sensitive instruments, but likely are related to the star’s high rotation rate.

 By the way, if Altair were substituted for our sun, at the distance the sun is now, life on Earth would be doomed, as Altair shines with 11 times the sun’s visible light.
-However, with a surface temperature of about 7550 K degrees, Altair isn’t much hotter than the sun (at 5800 K).
+However, with a surface temperature of about 7,550 K degrees (13,130 Fahrenheit or 7,277 Celsius), Altair isn’t much hotter than the sun at 5,800 K (9,980 F or 5,527 C).
 Higher temperatures usually reveal greater mass, at least for Main Sequence stars, and Altair is thought to be in excess of 1.7 times the mass of our sun.

 How to see it